Adaptive Robust Kernels for Non-Linear Least Squares Problems: Experimental Evaluation

 For each of these datasets, we evaluate the bundle adjustment results by comparing the performance of our approach against squared error loss as well as the standard Huber loss as a fixed kernel.
-We compute the accuracy of the camera pose estimates by comparing against the ground truth poses from the simulator as described in~\cite{dickscheid2008isprs}. \figref{fig:ba_accuracy} illustrates the results for all the four datasets where our approach has a lower translation and rotational error than using squared error or the fixed Huber kernel.
-We obtain a translation and rotational error, which is between $2$ to $5$ times better as compared to using Huber depending on the dataset.
-We perform the ground truth comparison only based on the camera poses and do not consider the 3D point as they have been extracted using the SIFT descriptor from the simulated images and thus no ground truth 3D information is available.
+We also compare the results to two adaptive kernels which include the original adaptive kernel by Barron~\cite{barron2019cvpr} as well as a prior work by Agamennoni~\etal~\cite{agamennoni2015icra} based on a family of robust kernels derived from an elliptical distribution.
+We re-implemented Agamennoni's~\cite{agamennoni2015icra} approach using the parameters provided for the visual SLAM problem in the paper as it is the closest one to the bundle adjustment problem evaluated here.
+To evaluate the performance, we compute the accuracy of the camera poses estimated by each of the approached by comparing them against the ground truth poses from the simulator as described by Dickscheid \etal~\cite{dickscheid2008isprs}.
+This difference is computed by estimating the optimal transformation between the bundle adjustment result and the ground truth using all 6 DoF pose parameters with the approach by Dickscheid \etal~\cite{dickscheid2008isprs}.
+Note that in this analysis, we perform the ground truth comparison only based on the camera poses and do not consider the 3D point as they have been extracted using the SIFT descriptor from the simulated images and thus no ground truth 3D information is available.